ReactiveHTML/rimmel/README.md

 ```

 As you can see, the main data model, which is the observable stream called `total`, receives `number` and emits `number`.
-The `ButtonValue` Event Mapper translates raw DOM events into the plain numbers required by the model.
+The `DatasetValue` Event Adapter translates raw DOM events into the plain numbers required by the model.
 Finally, we're leveraging the DOM's standard Event Delegation by only adding one listener to the container, rather than to each button.
+We're making sure only button clicks are captured by using the `ButtonClick` filter

 <br>

 ## Data Sinks
 Rimmel supports two categories of sinks: (standard) specialised sinks and dynamic sinks.
-Specialised sinks are the simplest and most intuitive ones: those you define in an everyday template from which the type of data binding required can be easily inferred.
+Standard sinks are the simplest and most intuitive ones: those you define in an everyday template from which the type of data binding required can be easily inferred.
 They are optimised for performance, updating a specific part of the DOM.<br />

 These include:
 - Class